Protimeter Salt Analysis

-In order to support the results obtained from a measurement of moisture in building elements, it is essential to recognise the likely sources of damp.
-The determination of the source is an essential part of investigations into moisture-related defects.
+In order to support the results obtained from measuring the moisture content in building elements, it is essential to recognise the likely sources of damp.
+Determining the source is an essential part of investigations into moisture-related defects that form party of our commercial building surveys and dilapidation surveys.

 Although there are many tools and methods utilised to help determine the source of damp, this post will concentrate on the Chemical Analysis to provide important clues as to the source and also highlight anomalies in moisture measurements to provide a crucial aid to correct diagnosis.